jariperttunen/lukeghg/KPLULUSummary/README.md

     #comment# UID_TO UID1_FROM [UID2_FROM ....
 UIDN_FROM]

 where UID_TO is the CRFReporter UID where the sums of UID1_FROM ...
 UIDN_FROM are calculated.
-Usually there are two sources with the same UID_FROM (one UID_FROM) and also UID_TO is usually the same as UID_FROM.

-In practice this is the last phase when importing data.
+Usually there are two sources with the same UID_FROM (one UID_FROM) and also UID_TO is (usually) the same as UID_FROM.

-Please insert the data (UID) to following two files:
+In practice this is the last phase when importing data and has been stable regarding new items or changes.
+If necessary insert the data (UID) to following two files:

 + KPSummary.csv: UID's from KPLULUCF
 + LUSummary.csv: UID's from LULUCF